 Due to an NDA, I am unable to share the designs.

-The final designs for the help center focused on strong visual hierarchies, clear navigation structure, coherent categories, and a search function.
-The FAQs were reworked by the company based on feedback from the employees in their call centers; the design included a search function and was focused on ease of use.
+The FAQs were reworked by the company based on feedback from the employees in their call centers; the design includes a search function and is focused on ease of use.

-Accessibility improvements were incorporated into the design where possible, unfortunately our efforts were limited by the company’s current brand guidelines.
+Accessibility improvements were incorporated into the design wherever possible, unfortunately our efforts were limited by the company’s current brand guidelines.

 The outcome of this project will be measurable through improved review scores on Google and TrustPilot.